apache/infrastructure-website/content/pages/project-site.md

 <a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">This GitHub query</a> returns ASF repositories
 which have the `pelican` Topic, that should provide a few examples.

-#### Github Pages ####

-*In theory*, projects with a Git code repository can use [GitHub Pages](github-pages.html) to create a staging site for reviewing their website, and to publish the site when it is ready.
-One project has done this as a proof-of-concept; however Infra does not have a structure in place to fully support using GitHub Pages for project websites.

 #### Jekyll ####

 <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a straightforward tool for developing blogs or static websites using Markdown, and it is easy to deploy the resulting website as Github Pages.
 There are many tutorials for doing this available online.